2000 United States Senate election in Nevada

 The 2000 United States Senate election in Nevada was held on November 7, 2000.
 Incumbent Democrat Richard Bryan decided to retire instead of seeking a third term.
 Republican nominee John Ensign won the open seat, defeating Ed Bernstein in a landslide despite George W. Bush carrying the state by a very narrow margin in the concurrent presidential race.
+Ensign is one of the two freshmen Republican senators alongside George Allen in the 107th Congress.

 Bryan had been re-elected in 1994, winning by a comfortable margin amidst a national Republican wave.

 Background

 Incumbent Senator Richard Bryan had first been elected in 1988, and re-elected comfortably in 1994 amidst a national Republican wave.
 When he announced his retirement on February 18, 1999, many saw this decision as creating a competitive race.
 Immediately, both parties sought top recruits, with Democrats favoring former governor Bob Miller, and Republicans seeking former congressman, and 1998 Senate nominee John Ensign.